 Scented cat litter can also help keep a lid on odors.
 If you and your feline aren't averse to fragrances, one of these is sure to deliver an extra boost of freshness.
 With that in mind, it's important to note that some cats are particularly sensitive to fragrances and may avoid scented cat litter altogether.
 Another important factor to take into account is that a pleasant scent can sometimes give the false impression that your cat's litter box is acceptably clean — even when a thorough clean is already overdue.
 While this might not seem like a major cause for concern, bacteria and fungi from a soiled litter box are leading causes of urinary tract infections.
 If you do decide to go with a scented option, it's vital that you keep up proper litter box hygiene practices, even if your nose tells you it's not necessary.

 Just like non-clumping cat litter, clumping varieties can be packaged in a number of ways.
 Whether you opt for a jug, box, or bag is a matter of personal preference; different packaging styles offer different benefits.
 Jugs allow for effortless, mess-free pouring and are unlikely to leak due to punctures, but they can also take up a bit of space.
 Boxes typically contain bags of litter, reducing the chances of tears and leaks, and their uniform shape also allows for easier storage.
 Bags can be used as is and folded down as litter levels get lower to save space.
 However, bags can easily be punctured, and transferring your litter to a solid storage container is a good idea.

-Every cat owner needs a basic slotted scoop to pick up waste and sift out clean litter.
-This aluminum one from iPrimio has a nonstick surface to help minimize your mess.
+Litter scooper: Every cat owner needs a basic slotted scoop to pick up waste and sift out clean litter.

 Litter disposal system: Litter Genie Cat Litter Disposal System